Are you looking for a straightforward way to promote your YouTube channel?

 The problem is that a lot of people fixate on only this and end up producing content for the search engines and not for their audience.
 You need to have a balance of both.

-Videos like product review videos, how to videos, explainer videos and any longer video marketing content that covered niche keyword-specific topic rank really well.
-These type of videos naturally lend themselves to SEO friendly titles, descriptions and tags, making your content easier to find online.
+Videos like product review videos, how-to videos, explainer videos and any longer video marketing content that covered niche keyword-specific topics rank well.
+These types of videos naturally lend themselves to SEO-friendly titles, descriptions and tags, making your content easier to find online.